 About CLEVNET and the CLEVNET Online Catalog

-Library users at any LPLS location can use the CLEVNET Online Catalog (known as "Bibliocommons") in the library or from home over the LPLS website.
-Bibliocommons gives information about books, music recordings, DVDs, videocassettes, audiobooks, magazines, newspapers, musical scores, computer software, and other types of library materials that are owned by all CLEVNET member libraries.
+Library users at any LPLS location can use the CLEVNET Online Catalog in the library or from home over the LPLS website.
+The catalog gives information about books, music recordings, DVDs, videocassettes, audiobooks, magazines, newspapers, musical scores, computer software, and other types of library materials that are owned by all CLEVNET member libraries.
 More than 2,000,000 titles are listed.
 You can visit the catalog by clicking here.